Sports rating system: Theory

 Sports ratings systems use a variety of methods for rating teams, but the most prevalent method is called a power rating.
 The power rating of a team is a calculation of the team's strength relative to other teams in the same league or division.
-The basic idea is to maximize the amount of transitive relations in a given data set due to game outcomes.
+The basic idea is to maximize the number of transitive relations in a given data set due to game outcomes.
 For example, if A defeats B and B defeats C, then one can safely say that A>B>C.

 There are obvious problems with basing a system solely on wins and losses.
 For example, if C defeats A, then an intransitive relation is established (A > B > C > A) and a ranking violation will occur if this is the only data available.
 Scenarios such as this happen fairly regularly in sports—for example, in the 2005 NCAA Division I-A football season, Penn State beat Ohio State, Ohio State beat Michigan, and Michigan beat Penn State.
 To address these logical breakdowns, rating systems usually consider other criteria such as the game's score and where the match was held (for example, to assess a home field advantage).
-In most cases though, each team plays a sufficient amount of other games during a given season, which lessens the overall effect of such violations.
+In most cases though, each team plays a sufficient number of other games during a given season, which lessens the overall effect of such violations.

 From an academic perspective, the use of linear algebra and statistics are popular among many of the systems' authors to determine their ratings.
 Some academic work is published in forums like the MIT Sloan Sports Analytics Conference, others in traditional statistics, mathematics, psychology, and computer science journals.